Agricultural and Food Systems

 - Barriers and bridges to the adoption of biodegradable plastic mulches

-- Transitions to alternative pest management practices (tree fruit, potatoes)
+- Farmer decision-making and transitions to alternative pest management practices

 - Goldberger, J.R., and N. Lehrer.
-Forthcoming.
 Biological control adoption in western U.S. orchard systems: Results from grower surveys.
 Biological Control.
+Published online September 25, 2015.

 - Goldberger, J.R., N. Lehrer, J.F.
 Brunner.
 2013.
 Adoption of organophosphate alternatives in Washington apple IPM programs: Survey evidence from pest management consultants and growers.
 Journal of Integrated Pest Management.
 4(3):E1-E8.